workadventure-xce/workadventure-xce/README.md

 In Work Adventure, you can move around your office and talk to your colleagues (using a video-chat feature that is triggered when you move next to a colleague).

+The XCE fork of Work Adventure is meant as an experimental playground to pre-test some new features, change other aspects of the software and have fun.

 ## Setting up a development environment